s0ul141/Data_Analysis/Analysis of Online Articles/Readme.md

 ### Conclusion
 The script successfully extracts text from online articles and performs detailed textual analysis, generating various metrics that can be used for further research and insights.
 The results are saved to an Excel file for easy access and analysis.
 """

-# Save the report content to a .md file
-with open('/content/drive/MyDrive/Textual_Analysis_Report.md', 'w') as file:
-    file.write(report_content)